-Yes, the sole survivor, Ensign George Gay (Brandon Sklenar) of a first-wave attack on the Japanese fleet floated on a life jacket, hiding under a seat cushion in the middle of the fight.
+Yes, the sole survivor, Ensign George Gay (Brandon Sklenar) of a first-wave attack on the Japanese fleet floated on a life jacket, hiding under a seat cushion, watching the Battle from the middle of the fight.

 Yes, one pilot dropped the bombs that sank two Japanese carriers that day in June of 1942.
 Nobody had to invent a character for Ben Affleck to play who was everywhere at once in “Pearl Harbor” (even in The Battle of Britain).

 Yes, American torpedoes were mostly duds that first year of the war, something worth remembering in Military Industrial Complex-era America.